chinamike65/hugo-tuolesi/content/book3/book3en.md

 Venerable Atisha also received the lineage of the Dorje Chang / Vajradhara of the Practice Blessing School.
 Shakyamuni Buddha incarnated as Vajradhara and passed it on to Tilopa, Tilopa passed it on to Naropa, Naropa passed it on to **Zhububa, Jububa** then passed it on to Venerable Atisha.

-At the same time, Venerable Atisha also received the transmission of the lineage of Shantideva Bodhisattva's "A Guide to the Bodhisattva's Way of Life" by Manjushri.
+At the same time, Venerable Atisha also received the transmission of the lineage of Shantideva Bodhisattva's "Bodhisattvacaryāvatāra" by Manjushri.

 In this way, the Venerable Atisha received the complete transmission and teaching of sutra and tantra, and gained access to all of the Dharma.